mbradyneeley/pezzolesi-lab/team/bradyneeley.md

 ---

 ### Overview
 Brady is our Bioinformatics Data Analyst.
-He manages our diabetes database...
+He manages and analyzes EMR data from our diabetes database, performs genetic analyses using a variety of NGS methods and workflows, and is the resident R mad scientist.

 He will soon be leaving our lab to research as a graduate student at Baylor College of Medicine in Houston, TX.